Night of Champions (2008): Background

-The event was held at the American Airlines Center in Dallas, Texas.
+The second annual Night of Champions was held at the American Airlines Center in Dallas, Texas.

-In 2007, World Wrestling Entertainment (WWE) promoted their annual Vengeance pay-per-view (PPV) as a joint PPV titled Vengeance: Night of Champions, which was both the seventh Vengeance event and the inaugural Night of Champions event.
-This would be the final Vengeance event (until 2011), as WWE decided to drop Vengeance in 2008 in favor of continuing Night of Champions.
-The 2008 Night of Champions thus established the PPV as an annual event for the promotion—and the first to be promoted solely as Night of Champions—and featured wrestlers from the Raw, SmackDown, and ECW brand divisions.
-It was held on June 29, 2008, at the American Airlines Center in Dallas, Texas.
+From 2001 to 2007, World Wrestling Entertainment (WWE) promoted an annual professional wrestling pay-per-view (PPV) event titled Vengeance.
+The seventh annual event in 2007 was held under the title Vengeance: Night of Champions with a theme that all of WWE's active championships at the time were defended.
+This would be the final Vengeance (until 2011) as WWE decided to drop the event in 2008 in favor of continuing Night of Champions as the annual June PPV.
+This second annual Night of Champions—and the first to be promoted solely as Night of Champions—was scheduled for June 29, 2008, at the American Airlines Center in Dallas, Texas.
+It featured wrestlers from the Raw, SmackDown, and ECW brand divisions.

-As per the theme of the event, every championship promoted by WWE at the time was defended.
-These included the four championships on Raw—the ECW Championship, the Intercontinental Championship, the World Tag Team Championship, and the WWE Women's Championship—the three championships on SmackDown—the WWE Championship, the World Heavyweight Championship, and the WWE Tag Team Championship—and the single championship on ECW—the United States Championship.
+As per the theme of the event, every active championship promoted by WWE at the time was defended.
+As a result of the 2008 WWE Draft, which happened the week before the event, several titles switched brands, including SmackDown briefly becoming the home of two of the world championships.
+At the time of the 2008 Night of Champions, the championships for each brand included the four on Raw—the ECW Championship, the Intercontinental Championship, the World Tag Team Championship, and the WWE Women's Championship—the three on SmackDown—the WWE Championship, the World Heavyweight Championship, and the WWE Tag Team Championship—and ECW's only title—the United States Championship.
 Although SmackDown and ECW claimed ownership of their respective titles, a talent exchange agreement existed between the two brands, allowing wrestlers to challenge for either brands' championships.